 No parent wants their child to go hungry, yet we know that many families across Northwest NC lack the resources to provide adequate nutrition for their families.
-Nearly 17.2 million children in our nation are at risk of hunger, including 1 in 4 children in North Carolina.
+More than 16 million children in our nation are at risk of hunger, including 1 in 4 children in Northwest North Carolina.
 (Feeding America's Map the Meal Gap study)

-In collaboration with our partner food assistance programs, schools, funding partners and others, Second Harvest Food Bank of NWNC is determined to turn the tables on childhood hunger through a number of special programs.
+In collaboration with our partner food assistance programs, schools, funding partners and others, Second Harvest Food Bank of Northwest NC is turning the tables on childhood hunger through a number of special programs.

 In this video, Second Harvest Food Bank staff and area advocates talk about the incidence and consequences of childhood hunger in our communities and what you can do about it.

 Research on the Potential Consequences of Food Insecurity on Children.